New Yorks berühmte Met-Gala verschoben

 📣Anna Wintour: “Like everyone else, I have been experiencing this COVID-19 crisis as a series of hurtling developments, where one never knows quite what each new day will bring.
 Through it all one fact, however, remains stubbornly unchanged: President Trump.
 I, like so many of us, have been appalled by how he has responded to the pandemic—the optimistic and fact-free assurances that all will be fine, the chaotic implementation of travel bans and claims about a “foreign virus,” the narcissistic ease with which he has passed blame to others, his dishonesty with the American people, and worst of all, his shocking lack of empathy and compassion for those who are suffering and fearful.
 Meanwhile, his administration has been unforgivably slow to provide testing, and to mobilize treatment to all who will need it.
 These weeks have been a reminder—as if we needed a reminder—that America must choose a new president.
 And it is my belief that we should choose Vice President Joe Biden.
 I have been impressed with the wider field of Democratic candidates this primary season, but after Biden’s decisive victories on Super Tuesday, I, like so many Americans, made up my mind to rally behind the Vice President.
 He is unmistakably a man of character and has so many qualities that we are in desperately short supply of in Washington right now: decency, honor, compassion, trustworthiness, and best of all experience.
 I know that we will get through COVID-19, but on the other side more challenges await—not the least of which is grappling with our ongoing climate crisis.
 We must choose a president who is ready to govern, who understands how to get results out of Congress, and who can set this country on a path to sustainability.
 And what a relief it will be to have a president who puts the well-being of others before his own, who doesn’t constantly think of himself first.
 For all these reasons, I look forward to casting my ballot in November for Joe Biden—together with whatever running mate he chooses (and he has wisely committed to choosing a woman).”
 (Source- Vogue.com✔️, part 1) . . #annawintour

 Die gebürtige Britin Wintour - die seit mehr als drei Jahrzehnten die US-Ausgabe der Vogue leitet - machte die Met-Gala zu einer Veranstaltung, die heute mit der Oscar-Verleihung konkurriert.
-Die Gala wird gemeinsam von den Schauspielerinnen Meryl Streep und Emma Stone, der Dramatikerin, Komponistin und Schauspielerin Lin-Manuel Miranda (das Musical "Hamilton"), dem künstlerischen Leiter der Frauenkollektionen von Louis Vuitton, Nicolas Ghesquière, und Anna Wintour geleitet.
+Die Gala wird gemeinsam von den Schauspielerinnen Meryl Streep und Emma Stone, dem Dramatiker, Komponisten und Schauspieler Lin-Manuel Miranda (das Musical "Hamilton"), dem künstlerischen Leiter der Frauenkollektionen von Louis Vuitton, Nicolas Ghesquière, und Anna Wintour geleitet.
 Die diesjährige Mode-Ausstellung "About Time" sollte vom 7.
 Mai bis 7.
 September laufen.

 (APA/AFP)